deploybot-app/github-actions-example/README.md

-# Deploybot Github Actions Example
+# Deploybot GitHub Actions Example

-`github-actions-example` shows how to use [Deploybot](https://deploybot.app) with Github Actions.
+`github-actions-example` shows how to use [Deploybot](https://deploybot.app) with GitHub Actions.